-A third generation of Luries are now part of Wilmington Paper as Stuart’s sons, Brett (sales), and Joshua (operations), manage key parts of the business.
+A third generation of Luries are now part of Wilmington Paper as Stuart’s sons, Brett (president), and Joshua (operations), manage key parts of the business.
 Stuart and his wife Karen, also have a daughter, Erin, and six grandchildren.

 Brett joined Wilmington Paper full time in 2008 after spending his high school and college summers working at the company for his father, Stuart Lurie, and his grandfather, Harvey Lurie.

 After joining WPC, Brett worked closely with Stuart and COO James Rokuson to learn all aspects of the business operations.
 He spent time travelling throughout the country and internationally with Stuart to all WPC accounts for several years, learning the business and the industry landscape before shifting into sales in 2011.
 He was named President of Wilmington Paper in 2021.

 Brett has worked to build out new segments of the business that complement the core functions of Wilmington Paper while having a positive impact on the bottom line.
 He’s used the current network of relationships in the industry to create a trash management and landfill diversion business.
 He’s also leveraged Wilmington Paper’s experience and standing in the industry to build and develop an export brokerage and trading business.

 Brett is a graduate of The Ohio State University.
 He resides in Livingston, NJ with his wife, Paula, daughter, Ella, and son, Henry.